 How Can a Spinal Cord Injury Attorney Help?

-It is normal to feel angry and powerless after a spinal cord injury, but The Simon Law Firm, P.C. will guide you through this process and hold the person responsible for the injury accountable.
-By working with our experienced spinal cord injury lawyers in St. Louis, you could increase your financial compensation for many areas which include:
+It is expected to feel angry and powerless after a spinal cord injury.
+The Simon Law Firm, P.C. will guide you through this process and hold the person responsible for the injury accountable.
+By working with our experienced spinal cord injury lawyers in St. Louis, you could increase your financial compensation in many areas, which include:

 - Medical expenses